Outpox/PZ_SwissToolbox/README.md

 PZ_SwissToolbox
 ===============

-Mod for project Zomboid that combine a hammer, a saw and a screwdriver in one lighter tool.
+Mod for project Zomboid "Build 23" (!) that combine a hammer, a saw and a screwdriver in one lighter tool.

 Feature